Electricity Price Review

 Diagram showing the progress of amending the Electricity Industry Act - current phase: drafting the bill

-Government has made amendments to the Electricity Industry Act 2010 in response to EPR findings and recommendations.
+The Government made amendments to the Electricity Industry Act 2010 in August 2022 in response to the EPR findings and recommendations.

 These include:

-• provisions relating to advocacy for small electricity consumers, power to appoint an agency (for example, the Consumer Advocacy Council) to undertake this function and to recover costs from industry participants
+• provisions relating to advocacy for small electricity consumers, power to appoint an agency (for example, the Consumer Advocacy Council) to undertake this function and recover costs from industry participants.

-• giving the Electricity Authority additional statutory objective to protect the intrests of small electricity consumers in their dealings with market participants, and associated functions and powers
+• giving the Electricity Authority the additional statutory objective to protect the interests of small electricity consumers in their dealings with market participants, and associated functions and powers (see information on Consumer Care Guidelines in the ‘Arrangements for vulnerable and medically dependent consumers’ section).

 The Government also provided a regulatory backstop to ensure timely action by industry and the Electricity Authority on matters relating to specific EPR recommendations improving the wholesale and retail markets.

-The Electricity Industry Amendment Bill was introduced to the House in September 2021 and was passed in August 2022.
-Visit the Parliament website for more information on the Bill, including the links to submissions and Select Committee’s report.
+The Parliament website has more information on the Electricity Industry Amendment Bill, including the links to submissions and Select Committee’s report.

 Electricity Industry Amendment Bill(external link) — New Zealand Parliament